Lindsay Lohan gets punched in the face after accusing refugee parents of trafficking, trying to take the kids

 “Guys, you’re going the wrong way, my car is here, come,” Lohan is heard yelling at the children who continued to follow their parents as she chases them down the street.
 “They’re trafficking children, I won’t leave until I take you, now I know who you are, don’t f--- with me.”

-While trying to get the children's attention, the actress, who spent a few years living in Dubai, can also be heard shouting Arabic phrases in a what sounds like a Middle Eastern accent.
+While trying to get the children's attention, the actress, who spent a few years living in Dubai, can also be heard shouting Arabic phrases.

 “You’re ruining Arabic culture by doing this.
 You’re taking these children they want to go,” she said before yelling at the boys, “I’m with you.
 Don’t worry, the whole world is seeing this right now, I will walk forever, I stay with you don’t worry.”